 As personnel are valuable resources and are critical to the success of sustainable business operations, the Company places importance on human resource management on the basis of equality and fairness, develop skills that support advancement and are essential for working in the digital age, as well as enhancing employee engagement, contributing to continuous development in order to attract and retain potential personnel.
 The Company has established a compensation policy based on job value and is comparable with leading financial institutions and other industries, and provides welfare and benefits that promote good quality of life.
-The company also attaches importance to respecting human rights without discrimination on the grounds of gender, age, race, religion or disability.
-In addition, the Company is aware of respect and not infringement of intellectual property rights.
+The company also attaches importance to respecting human rights without discrimination on the grounds of gender, age, race, religion or disability In addition, the Company is aware of respect and not infringement of intellectual property rights.
 The policies and guidelines are stated in the Code of Conduct for Employees.
-For 2021, the Company has announced the Work From Home (WFH) policy to increase flexibility in working for employees during the Covid-19 epidemic and create a new way of work in line with the digital age.
+For 2022, the Company has announced the Work From Home (WFH) policy to increase flexibility in working for employees during the Covid-19 epidemic and create a new way of work in line with the digital age.
 WFH not only reduces the risk of infection and allows employees to balance work and personal life, it is still an opportunity to build skills of the future such as self-learning, digital knowledge, and use of technology problem solving, communication, etc. The Company has modified the form of employee skill development to suit WFH with a proportion of online training and more learning platforms.
+The Company has allowed the marketing officers who apply for permanent WFH, which is in accordance with Regulations of the SEC for more efficient space allocation and management.